MicrosoftDocs/Devices-docs/surface/surface-tested-peripherals.md

 - Windows 11
 ---

-# Tested peripherals for new Surface devices
+# Tested peripherals for Surface devices

 Surface engineering has tested various external monitors, docks, cables, and adapters to bring you the best experience on select new Surface devices, starting with Surface Pro 9.
 See the tables below for tested peripherals across port connections including Surface Connect, USB-C, Display Port, HDMI, and Thunderbolt.